 The statement of activities and changes in net assets report the changes in net assets from operating and non-operating activities.
 Operating activities consist of those revenues and expenses related to campaign programs, service programs, sponsorships, and special events.
-Non operating activities include loss on disposals of equipment.
+Non operating activities include loss on disposals of equipment and contributions restricted for the purchase of property and equipment.